John O. Marsh Jr.: Ford cabinet

 In 1973, he was appointed as United States Assistant Secretary of Defense, and in January 1974, as National Security Advisor for Vice President Gerald Ford.
 Under President Ford, he became Counselor to the President and held Cabinet rank.
 He was seen as one of Ford's top advisers alongside Henry Kissinger, Donald Rumsfeld and Philip W. Buchen.

 United States Secretary of the Army

 From 1981 to 1989, he served as the United States Secretary of the Army under President Ronald Reagan.
-Marsh presided over the rebuilding of the United States Army through increases for the Army Department's budget by 30%.
-He supported the enhancement of special operations forces in the wake of the Operation Eagle Claw in 1979.

-Marsh was involved in persuading Congress to support the deployment of the Pershing II missile system to Germany.
-The Pershing II deployment is usually cited as the primary reason the Soviet Union agreed to the Intermediate-Range Nuclear Forces Treaty.

-At eight years and six months, Marsh's tenure of the position made him the longest serving Army Secretary.

 Of his tenure as the Secretary of the Army, Marsh said "I didn't become Secretary of the Army to go around hangdog and half ashamed, apologizing for the United States Army in Vietnam, because it needed no apologies."

 Later career

 Marsh was then selected to serve as chairman of the Reserve Forces Policy Board, a position he held from 1989 until 1994.
 He later served as chairman and interim CEO of Novavax, Inc., a pharmaceutical company.
 He subsequently sat on its board of directors.

 Marsh was a confidant of Dick Cheney when the latter was vice president.

 From 1998 to 1999, Marsh was visiting professor of ethics at the Virginia Military Institute, and adjunct professor of law at The College of William & Mary from 1999 to 2000.
 At the time of his death in 2019 he was teaching a course on technology, terrorism and national security law at George Mason University.

 In 2007, when patient conditions at Walter Reed Army Medical Center had become a national concern, Marsh and former Secretary of the Army Togo West were appointed by Secretary of Defense Robert Gates to an independent review panel tasked to investigate medical and leadership failures.
 Among the panel's many recommendations was to close the aging facility and relocate medical services to what was then the National Naval Medical Center located in Bethesda, Maryland.

 Marsh was also a member of the Markle Foundation.
 The John O. Marsh Institute for Government and Public Policy at Shenandoah University is named for him.